-79. Actions under this Heading constitute a diversified range of programmes targeted to security and citizens where cooperation at Union level offers value added.
+- 82. Actions under this Heading constitute a diversified range of programmes targeted to security and citizens where cooperation at Union level offers value added.
 This includes in particular actions in relation to asylum and migration and initiatives in the areas of external borders and internal security as well as measures in the field of justice.
 Particular emphasis will be given to insular societies who face disproportional migration challenges.
 Actions within this Heading also support efforts to promote citizen participation in the European Union, including through culture, linguistic diversity and the creative sector.
 Furthermore, it covers measures to enhance public health and consumer protection.
-Simplification of programmes will ensure a more efficient and effective future implementation of actions in this area.

-80. The level of commitments for this Heading will not exceed:
+Simplification of programmes will ensure a more efficient and effective future implementation of actions in this area. - 83.
+The level of commitments for this Heading will not exceed EUR[X to 18 109 million]:

 HEADING 3 - SECURITY AND CITIZENSHIP

 (Million euros, 2011 prices)

-2014 2015 2016 2017 2018 2019 2020
+2014 2014 2015 2016 2017 2018 2019 2020

-X X X X X X X
+X X X X X X X X